×

 # ...

-2 Specifies that the container will run with a user with any UID other than 0.
+4 Specifies that processes inside the container run with a user that has any UID other than 0.

-2. Create the pod by running the following command:
+2. Create the object by running the following command:

 $ oc create -f <file_name>.yaml